Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 Requirement Change Management

 Any new change was introduced by creating a Change Request ticket in the Task Tracking system.
 The description provided a definition of the core requirement.
-Based on the ticket, the DFS or CR were modified, and a new version was created.
+Based on the ticket, the DFS or CR was modified, and a new version was created.
 The Document was approved and implemented in accordance with the established release process.
 The release process involved verifying whether there were any contradictions between the Document's different versions (which is a frequent happening when multiple contributors work on the same document).
-Next, the document was placed in the share folder and the team members involved were notified that there was a new version of the document available.
-Hereon, the Requirements document was regarded as valid and the development process could be commenced.
+Next, the document was placed in the shared folder, and the team members involved were notified that there was a new version of the document available.
+Hereon, the Requirements document was regarded as valid, and the development process could be commenced.

 Problems with the Old Requirement Management

 We found that the existing requirement management system and organization of the project roles and responsibilities was encumbered with the following disadvantages:

 The change tracking was a complex and manual process.
 Moreover, it took a great effort to understand what exactly had been changed, for example, between software releases.
 The change consolidation process took up time, and it often looked like you had to do the same things twice.
 In addition, in accordance with this approach, several team members had to be working on the same document, and this often resulted in version collisions or some information being lost.